Emmotes/ic_spoilers/docs/season_5.md

         }}
     }],
     "requirements": [],
-    "description": {"desc": "Omin increases the effect of Champion of Tymora by $(amount)% for each Champion of Tymora in the formation, stacking multiplicatively."}, "id": 1641,
+    "description": {"desc": "Omin increases the effect of Champion of Tymora by $(not_buffed amount)% for each Champion of Tymora in the formation, stacking multiplicatively."}, "id": 1641,
     "flavour_text": "",
     "graphic_id": 0,